How Can I Be a True Follower of Christ

 “By their fruits you will know them” (Matthew 7:16).

-To begin in the faith, God plants a seed–a desire to follow Him–and if we respond to that seed well and the soil of our soul becomes tilled [removed of much sin] to become rich–that of righteousness–and it will “produced fruit, a hundred or sixty or thirtyfold” (Matthew 13:8).
+To begin in the faith, God plants a seed–a desire to follow Him–and if we respond to that seed well and the soil of our souls becomes tilled (removed of much sin) to become rich through fear of the Lord–that of righteousness–and it will “produced fruit, a hundred or sixty or thirtyfold” (Matthew 13:8)….fruit’s of the Spirit (make us like Christ).

-These fruits will be especially noticeable during the cross (life’s challenges), like when others do us wrong or if we are burdened with inconveniences, illness or tragedy, etc…since everyone–even unbelievers–are loving, patient and don’t worry when things go the way they want.
+These fruits will be especially noticeable–tried/tested to be true or not–during the cross (life’s challenges), like when others do us wrong or if we are burdened with inconveniences, illness or tragedy, etc…since everyone–even unbelievers–are loving, patient and don’t worry when things go the way they want.
 But we prove our faithfulness, if we are in fact following Christ, learning from our failures, changing and growing to live The Way when things go wrong (our crosses).

 “If you do good to those who do good to you, what credit is that to you?
 Even sinners [those not saved] do the same” (Luke 6:33).

-Those following Christ correctly, walking towards the Path of Life, “rejoice to the extent that you [we] partake of Christ’s suffering” (1 Peter 4:13), knowing that we are truly doing what Jesus did as He found joy in what He suffered knowing He was helping to save our souls(cf. Hebrews 12:2).
+But the truth is found in a Christian’s response to the cross.
+Those following Christ correctly, who are walking towards the Path of Life, “rejoice to the extent that you [we] partake of Christ’s suffering” (1 Peter 4:13), knowing that we are truly doing what Jesus did as He found joy in what He suffered knowing He was helping to save our souls(cf. Hebrews 12:2).
+Yes, Christ did all to sent grace (strength and knowledge) so we can change (lose our desire for sin so we can desire to love Him for the salvation of souls.
+Those we desire to follow Christ need to do the same.

 “If you are patient when you suffer [you will be blessed]…for to this you have been called [to suffer], because Christ also suffered for you, leaving you an example that you should follow in his footsteps…[that] we might live for righteousness [goodness].”
 (1 Peter 2:20-24).
 This is how we truly follow Christ.

-But if we suffer, we complain to others looking for self-pity and wishing we didn’t have the cross.
+But if we suffer, from our lack of grace and lack of understanding the good God desires to come out of the cross, we complain to others looking for self-pity and wishing we didn’t have the burden.
 We are far from rejoicing.
 We are far from The Way.

 We must repent, seek God’s grace work to change so we can live for goodness and suffer in patience/joy for others, and bearing their injuries towards us, so we will truly love others and “rejoice in what I am suffering for you [to send others grace], and I [from suffering] fill up in my flesh [grace as well] what is still lacking in regard to Christ’s afflictions [what grace I didn’t gain from baptism], for the sake of his [Christ’s] body, which is the church [who we are to serve with this added grace]” (Colossians 1:24).